Rocko's Modern Life: Premise

-Rocko's Modern Life follows the life of an easily frightened Australian immigrant wallaby named Rocko who encounters various dilemmas and situations regarding otherwise mundane aspects of life.
-His best friends are Heffer Wolfe, a fat and enthusiastic steer; Filburt, a neurotic turtle who often feels awkward or disturbed, and his faithful dog Spunky.
-Living next door to Rocko is a middle-aged couple, Ed Bighead, a cynical and cantankerous toad who despises Rocko, and his compassionate and more friendly wife, Bev Bighead.
+Rocko's Modern Life follows the surreal life of an easily frightened Australian immigrant wallaby named Rocko who encounters various dilemmas and situations regarding otherwise mundane aspects of life.
+His best friends are Heffer Wolfe, a fat and enthusiastic steer; Filburt, a neurotic turtle who often feels awkward or disturbed; and his faithful dog Spunky.
+Living next door to Rocko is a middle-aged couple, Ed Bighead, a cynical and cantankerous toad who despises Rocko, and his compassionate and friendlier wife, Bev Bighead.
 All of the characters in Rocko's Modern Life are anthropomorphic animals of varying species and sizes.
 Murray said that he matched the personalities of his characters to the various animals in the series to form a social caricature.